NYARBB: main site > Views > Islamism

 Bigotry against Muslims harms other people besides just Muslims.
 For example, Sikhism is a religion distinct from Islam; it is the world's fifth largest religion, born in India.
 Because male Sikhs traditionally wear turbans, they are often harassed, here in the U.S.A., by ignorant folks who assume that anyone wearing a turban is not only a Muslim, but another Osama bin Laden.
 On similarly silly grounds, anti-Muslim bigotry also spills over into racist attitudes against Arabs (not all of whom are Muslim) and against other Middle Easterners, and against all South Asians.

-We are concerned about the possibility that, despite the alleged “war on terror,” the U.S. foreign policy establishment may still see Islamist terrorism as a useful weapon against Russia and China.
+We are concerned about the possibility that, despite the alleged “war on terror,” the U.S. foreign policy establishment may still see Islamic supremacist terrorism as a useful weapon against Russia and China.
 There has been lots of terrorism in Russia, e.g. in Chechnya and Dagestan.
 And the U.S. foreign policy establishment seems to have both the goal of encircling Russia and a tendency to downplay that goal in public (e.g. the U.S. missiles in Poland, allegedly aimed at Iran).

-To whatever extent a pro-Islamist policy still exists, it is very harmful to all non-Muslims, and to women, and to gays.
+To whatever extent a pro-Islamic-supremacist policy still exists, it is very harmful to all non-Muslims, and to women, and to gays.
 It is also very harmful to moderate Muslims, both by killing them directly and by sparking bigotry, on the part of non-Muslims, against all Muslims including moderates.

 (The first three of the above pages are part of a much larger collection of news stories on Geopolitics and Islamic Militancy, which in turn is part of the Complete 9/11 Timeline on the History Commons site.)